liujch1998/infini-gram/api_doc.md

 Please make regular HTTP POST requests.
 In your request, please include a JSON payload, and the response will also contain a JSON payload.

+Most queries are processed within 10s of milliseconds.
+You should receive the response within a fraction of a second.
+If you are experiencing longer latencies, it might be due to network delays.

+**Please do not issue concurrent requests, and kindly wait 0.1 seconds between receiving the response and sending a new request.
+If our server is overloaded you might receive an error.**

 ---
 <br/>